Jay Sauter: Racing career

 For 2002, Sauter returned to RCR and shared the No. 21 Rockwell Automation Chevy with Jeff Green.
-In 13 starts with RCR, his best finish was a fourth at Nashville Superspeedway.
+In thirteen starts with RCR, his best finish was a fourth at Nashville Superspeedway.
 He concluded the season driving the No. 02 Ford Taurus for Angela's Motorsports, finishing 25th at the Ford 300.
 He also made his Winston Cup debut in the No. 71 for Marcis Auto Racing, finishing 37th at Texas and 43rd at Talladega Superspeedway.
-In 2003, he ran 10 races for Henderson Bros.
+In 2003, he ran ten races for Henderson Bros.
 Racing, finishing ninth at Nashville.
-In 2004, he ran nine races for the Henderson brothers, his best finish a 13th at Richmond International Raceway.
-He also returned to the truck series, driving four races in the No. 06 for MRD Motorsports and finishing 15th at Bristol.
+In 2004, he ran nine races for the Henderson brothers, his best finish a thirteenth at Richmond International Raceway.
+He also returned to the truck series, driving four races in the No. 06 for MRD Motorsports and finishing fifteenth at Bristol.

 After making only one start in the Busch Series in 2005, Sauter returned in 2006 with a new team, Duesenberg & Leik Motorsports.
 He qualified for 33 of 35 races with a best finish of seventh at O'Reilly Raceway Park.
 After the No. 01 team merged with Davis Motorsports, Sauter joined Frank Cicci Racing in 2007, running a few races before the team suspended operations.

 Sauter currently competes in local races on short tracks in Wisconsin.